danim7/inode_count_modifier/README.md

 - test huge fs
 - calculate minimum necessary size to perform a safe increase of inode tables
 - performance: move itable blocks instead of inodes one by one, first check buffering done by io_ functions.
+This will ignore inode checksums.
 Check reading and writing for same block and different fs
-- is there any impact in the "resize_inode"? it shall not, because ext2fs_reserve_super_and_bgd() also marks the reserved GDT blocks (except for meta_bg)
 - improve the build system: "configure, make, etc..." + static build
 - build a fancy progress display with rfs->progress